 Pressure from outside the oesophagus

 Pressure from structures next to the oesophagus can sometimes affect the function of the oesophagus to cause dysphagia.
-For example, cancer of the thyroid, lung or spine, or a large aortic aneurysm may press on the oesophagus.
+For example, cancer of the thyroid, lung, stomach or spine, or a large aortic aneurysm may press on the oesophagus.
 Again, other symptoms would normally have developed before the dysphagia.

-These include various rare conditions that cause inflammation or reduced function of the oesophagus; infections of the oesophagus or throat; cancer of the stomach or throat; swallowing large objects that get stuck (more common in children).
+These include various rare conditions that cause inflammation or reduced function of the oesophagus; infections of the oesophagus or swallowing large objects that get stuck (more common in children).

 What should I do if I have dysphagia?

 See a doctor promptly.
-It is very important to get a correct diagnosis as soon as possible.
+It is very important to obtain a correct diagnosis as soon as possible.

 What tests might be advised?